ttsubo/simpleRouter/README.md

-What's simpleRouter
+What's simpleRouter for Vpnv4
 ==========
-simpleRouter is a software router based Ryu SDN Framework.
+simpleRouter for Vpnv4 is a software router based Ryu SDN Framework.
-It works as a openflow controller supporting bgp in the LinuxBox.
+It works as a openflow controller supporting mp-bgp in the LinuxBox.

 Installation